 This is the most challenging parameter to estimate because Hadoop workloads vary a lot.
 The key is buying enough network capacity at reasonable cost so that all nodes in the cluster can communicate with each other at reasonable speeds.
-Large clusters typically use dual 1 GB links for all nodes in each 20-node rack and 2\10 GB interconnect links per rack going up to a pair of central switches.
+Large clusters typically use dual 1 GB links for all nodes in each 20-node rack and 210 GB interconnect links per rack going up to a pair of central switches.

-A good network design will consider the possibility of unacceptable congestion at critical points in the network under realistic loads.
+A good network design considers the possibility of unacceptable congestion at critical points in the network under realistic loads.
 Generally accepted oversubscription ratios are around 4:1 at the server access layer and 2:1 between the access layer and the aggregation layer or core.
 Lower oversubscription ratios can be considered if higher performance is required.
 Additionally, we also recommend having 1 GE oversubscription between racks.

-It is critical to have dedicated switches for the cluster instead of trying to allocate a VC in existing switches -the load of a Hadoop cluster would impact the rest of the users of the switch.
+It is critical to have dedicated switches for the cluster instead of trying to allocate a VC in existing switches - the load of a Hadoop cluster would impact the rest of the users of the switch.
 It is also equally critical to work with the networking team to ensure that the switches suit both Hadoop and their monitoring tools.

 Design the networking so as to retain the option of adding more racks of Hadoop/HBase servers.
 Getting the networking wrong can be expensive to fix.
-The quoted bandwidth of a switch is analogous to the miles per gallon ratings of an automobile -you are unlikely to replicate it.
+The quoted bandwidth of a switch is analogous to the miles per gallon ratings of an automobile - you are unlikely to replicate it.
 "Deep buffering" is preferable to low-latency in switches.
-Enabling Jumbo Frames across the cluster improves bandwidth through better checksums and possibly also provide packet integrity.
+Enabling Jumbo Frames across the cluster improves bandwidth through better checksums and possibly may also provide packet integrity.

-Network strategy for your Hadoop clusters:
+Network strategy for your Hadoop clusters

 Analyze the ratio of network-to-computer cost.
 Ensure that the network cost is always around 20% of your total cost.
-Network costs should include your complete network, core switches, rack switches, any network cards needed, etc. Keep in mind that Hadoop grew up with commodity!
+Network costs should include your complete network, core switches, rack switches, any network cards needed, and so forth.
+Hadoop was designed with commodity hardware in mind.

 1.4.2.
-Hardware selection for master nodes (NameNode, JobTracker, HBase Master)
+Hardware for Master Nodes